Tilde or the Floor? Practical use for JavaScript bitwise operators. (#1)

 Performance difference between Math.floor() and JavaScript bitwise double NOT

 I must admit these results are very surprising - Internet Explorer actually performs better than Chrome!
-Figures for all other browsers are as expected - JavaScript bitwise NOT performs about 2 times better than Math.floor().
+Math.floor() is still faster on Internet Explorer than bitwise NOT.
+All other browsers are indeed behaving as expected - JavaScript bitwise NOT performs a lot better.

 Summary